DellESI/RackManager-Docs-Published/man_pages/RMg5update_MAN.md

-Copyright 2016 Dell, Inc. All rights reserved.
+Copyright &copy; 2016-2018 Dell Inc. or its subsidiaries.
+All rights reserved.

-# RMg5update -- a BASH command utility used to update the G5 infrastructure firmware
+# RMg5update -- a BASH utility used to update the G5 infrastructure firmware
 ---

 ## About